gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 </script>
 ```

-On the jQuery ajax `success` I rediect to the location sent back from the controller.
+On the jQuery ajax `success` I redirect to the location sent back from the controller.

 __file__: `web/controllers/user_controller.ex`